 And when you break through those old behaviors and are able to go into situations with an entirely new outlook, not attached to any outcome, you may figure out that your fears weren’t the threat they appeared to be after all.

-You have the power to change who you are and how you respond to world, and I want to help get you there.
-If this episode wasn’t enough to decrease your anxiety, well then, I guess you’ll just have to keep listening to the show until it all melts away, and the peace washes over and through you.
+You have the power to change who you are and how you respond to the world, and I want to help get you there.
+If this episode wasn’t enough to decrease your anxiety, well then, I guess you’ll just have to keep reading this blog and listening to the show until it all melts away, and the peace washes over and through you.

-I’ve been called a somewhat radical coach because of my approach to certain subjects.
+I’ve been called a somewhat unorthodox coach because of my approach to certain subjects.
 I’ve had some people listen to my show and say, “What?
-You told them to do that?” and I say, “Yup, and here’s why.”
+You told them to do that?” and I say, “Yup” then explain why.

 This is a process we should all go through though.
 We should all question what we believe to be true and find out if it still is.
 There’s a time when you’re a child and have certain beliefs, then they change when you get older.

-Just like you have certain beliefs in your 20s that you don’t carry into your 30s.
+Just like you have certain beliefs in your twenties that you don’t carry into your thirties.
 I used to walk around as a child fearing that Santa Claus knew when I was naughty or nice.
 This belief actually served me, so it wasn’t unhealthy.

 And maybe a belief like that serves you now, or maybe it doesn’t.
 Beliefs are meant to be questioned because that’s how you evolve.
 When you don’t question what you believe to be true, you close the box of evolution and you stay exactly the same for the rest of your life.